hackclub/some-assembly-required/guide/math/number-systems.md

 ## Number Systems

 Base 10 is something called a number system.
-It's the most common way we refer to numbers, and it means that we have 10 digits to represent any number.
+The most common way we refer to numbers is in base 10, and it means that we have 10 digits we can use to represent any number.

 Those digits are 0 - 9.
 So, what happens when we run out of digits?
 We shift over to the left by 1 place, and we start all over again.
 For example:
 ```js